-Organizations should go back to the redundant ways of undergoing both online and offline backups of overly sensitive information in order to be one step ahead of the attacker.
+Organisations should go back to the redundant ways of undergoing both online and offline backups of overly sensitive information in order to be one step ahead of the attacker.

 In this day and age when cybercrime is getting increasingly sophisticated every day, enterprises are still making the mistake of taking access management lightly.
 Malware analysis tools cannot be proactive in their task if a ransomware attack takes place due to stolen or weak passwords, orphaned accounts or the lack of multi-factor authentication.

-Organizations should enforce efficient user and access management practices to ensure that no confidential information gets encrypted or is held hostage due to human error.
+Organisations should enforce efficient user and access management practices to ensure that no confidential information gets encrypted or is held hostage due to human error.

 In the U.S., it is estimated that one-quarter of data breaches occur due to human error.
 As discussed, most of the ransomware attacks that cheat malware analysis tools are downloaded and saved in the system by employees.

-Organizations invest a great deal on cybersecurity products and malware analysis tools but they do not seem to take security awareness training seriously.
+Organisations invest a great deal on cybersecurity products and malware analysis tools but they do not seem to take security awareness training seriously.
 It is believed that if employees are given proper cybersecurity training then the frequency of overall cyber-attacks and data breaches will come down exponentially.

-In the event of a ransomware attack, organizations need to be ready with a response strategy to quickly relieve the system of the malware and decrypt the files that have been taken hostage.
+In the event of a ransomware attack, organisations need to be ready with a response strategy to quickly relieve the system of the malware and decrypt the files that have been taken hostage.
 Most businesses do not have a plan to manage the crisis, contain the malicious threat elements and restore normal operations of the network and systems.

 Unsure about how to set up and monitor a security incident response plan?
 Read our blog here - How to Test Your Incident Response Plan?
-Everything You Need to Know.
+Everything You Need to Know

 Any type of malware can exploit flat network topologies by seamlessly spreading malicious payloads rapidly and jumping from one system to another.
 Sophisticated ransomware can also download additional modules to misuse open ports or crack passwords that protect confidential information.
-Organizations should consider a hierarchical network design following essential security network principles.
+Organisations should consider a hierarchical network design following essential security network principles.

 According to Business Insider, ransomware generates over 25 million USD in revenue for cybercriminals every year.
-This makes understanding the state of ransomware attacks and how it works imperative, both for the organization’s leadership and employees who use the company’s internal network on a daily basis.
+This makes understanding the state of ransomware attacks and how it works imperative, both for the organisation’s leadership and employees who use the company’s internal network on a daily basis.
 It is time for businesses to look back at their approach to enterprise security and ensure that they have best-in-class tools in place to deal with the looming cybersecurity threat landscape.